chirag9899/zeroEx/README.md

 ## Conclusion

 ZeroEx is more than just a trading platform—it's a step towards a more robust, efficient, and equitable DeFi ecosystem.
 Let's build a better DeFi together!

+## LICENSE

+ZeroEx is open source and freely available for commercial and private use under the [MIT License](https://opensource.org/licenses/MIT).
+This licensing choice reflects our commitment to the open development and widespread dissemination of our technology, fostering innovation and collaboration within the community.